fission/blog.fission.io/content/posts/github_action.md

 ```

-Push the code to a repository with workflow definition, assuming you have actions enabled in your repo, you will see an action tab.
-You will notice that workflow is marked as invalid and has errors.
-This is because it does not have values of the secret available yet.
+Push the code to a repository with the workflow definition.
+Assuming you have Git Hub Actions enabled in your repo, you will see an Action tab.
+You will notice that the workflow is marked as invalid and has errors.
+This is because it does not yet have values for the secrets.

 ![Workflow Error](../../images/githubaction/github_workflow_error.png)

-Edit the workflow and enter the values of secrets required to execute the workflow.
-You can copy the value of certificate authority, token and Kubernetes server address from Kubeconfig for purpose of testing but ideally suggested to use a dedicated service account with appropriate access.
+Edit the workflow and enter the values of the secrets required to execute the workflow.

+You can copy the value of the certificate authority, token and Kubernetes server address from Kubeconfig for the purpose of testing but ideally you’d want to use  a dedicated service account with the appropriate access.
 GitHub makes these secrets available to the containers running the workflow as environment variables.

 ![Workflow Secrets](../../images/githubaction/workflow_secret.png)

-Once you have entered all secret values - save and commit change to master.
-This will kick off the workflow and you will see the workflow running and you can also checkout logs:
+Once you have entered all the secret values - save and commit the change to master.
+This will kick off the workflow and you will see it running and can then also check the logs:

 ![Workflow Secrets](../../images/githubaction/workflow_running.png)

-In the logs, we can see that Fission action applied the specs and the environment and function was created as seen in logs below.
+In the logs below, we can see that Fission Action applied the specs and the environment and that the function was created.
 You can test out the function now!

 ```
 ### STARTED FissionCD 15:16:50Z